S3 Transfer Acceleration (TA)

 - The AWS Snow* Migration Services are ideal for moving large batches of data at once.
 In general, if it will take more than a week to transfer over the Internet, or there are recurring transfer jobs and there is more than 25Mbps of available bandwidth, S3 Transfer Acceleration is a good option.

-- Another option is to use AWS Snowball or Snowmobile to perform initial heavy lift moves and then transfer incremental ongoing changes with S3 Transfer Acceleration.
+- Another option is to use AWS Snowball Edge or Snowmobile to perform initial heavy lift moves and then transfer incremental ongoing changes with S3 Transfer Acceleration.

 - S3 TA vs Direct Connect